Highlights: EU leaders meet in Brussels to discuss climate, budget, Brexit

 “Estonia is supporting the EU goal of climate neutrality by 2050.
 It is so important for us, it is so important for Europe and of course for the world.
 Of the difficulties, the main aspects are energy, transport and agriculture.”

+“We support the Green Deal...
+Clearly, we will fight for funds, for example the Just Transition Fund.”

+“It is very good what was presented yesterday, a Green New Deal at EU level to mobilise resources and convert to green energies.”

-Compiled by Gabriela Baczynska, Marine Strauss, Jonas Ekblom, Philip Blenkinsop, Jason Hovet
+Compiled by Gabriela Baczynska, Marine Strauss, Jonas Ekblom, Philip Blenkinsop, Jason Hovet, Marton Dunai, Jan Strupczewski, Michel Rose